The World's Fair Pavilion (1964)

 The geodesic dome of the World's Fair Pavilion provided a large amount of open exhibit space.
 From this angle it would be easy to mistake it for the General Electric Pavilion.
 (World's Fair Corporation publicity photo)

 A wide variety of sporting exhibitions, such as weightlifting trials for the upcoming Olympics, and other events such as choral and dance performances, was held throughout the 1964 season.
 In 1965 the pavilion was used solely for a Winston Churchill exhibit.
+Today the pavilion's framework is used as an aviary in the Queens Zoo on the former Fair site.
 (CD #60 Set 252 #4)